Microsoft Office 365 has become a staple cloud application for enterprise businesses globally.

 Connecting to Office 365 via Megaport’s Internet Exchanges

-As an alternative option, enterprises are building connections to Office 365 via an Internet Exchange like Megaport’s MegaIX.
+As an alternative option, large enterprises are building connections to Office 365 via an Internet Exchange like Megaport’s MegaIX.
 This method might not be right for all businesses because of the technical requirements involved, however, depending on your circumstances, the overall restrictions can be less stringent than connecting via ExpressRoute.

 - High bandwidth